prrao87/patent-classification/README.md

 ![](img/svm_modified_huber_best.png)

 Each value in a cell represents the fraction of samples in each class that were correctly classified.
-As can be seen, applying class weighting based on the imbalance in the training data still produces moderately okay results for the minority classes (G and H in this dataset.)
+As can be seen, applying class weighting based on the imbalance in the training data still produces moderately decent results for the majority and minority classes in this dataset.
 ## Can we do better with transformers?
 In progress...